Constitution & Bylaws

 ARTICLE II — Purpose

-The purposes of this organization will be to promote quality motorsports coverage; to serve as a medium of exchange for ideas; to promote a better understanding of motorsports among participants, officials and fans, and to recognize and honor those whose achievements are outstanding in motorsports and motorsports news coverage.
+The purposes of this organization will be to promote quality motorsports coverage, including in-person and virtual motorsports coverage; to serve as a medium of exchange for ideas; to promote a better understanding of motorsports among participants, officials and fans; to recognize and honor those whose achievements are outstanding in motorsports and motorsports news coverage; and to address issues affecting the organization and its members with the varying motorsports sanctioning bodies and facilities.

 ARTICLE III — Members

-Membership will be limited to persons connected with motorsports in the United States.
+Membership will be limited to persons connected with motorsports primarily competing in the United States but can be authorized on a case-by-case basis by the board.

 Section 1: Press membership

-Press membership is open to individuals who regularly cover motorsports for daily or weekly newspapers, for television stations or networks, for radio stations or networks or for weekly, bi-monthly or monthly publications that specialize in motorsports.
+Press membership is open to individuals who regularly cover motorsports for daily or weekly newspapers; for television stations or networks; for radio stations or networks; for electronic medias including websites, as well as, video, audio and social media platforms; or for weekly, bi-monthly or monthly publications that specialize in motorsports.

 A press member may resign at any time and become an associate member.